jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 ![picture 6](/assets/blog/xgenerator-intro/xgenerator3.png)

-And then you can go a level deeper build out the customer journey.
+Then you can go a level deeper and build out the customer journey.

 - How many individual visits did this journey contain?
 - Which webpages did they view in each visit?
-- Which goals did they trigger on individual page visits?
-(Yes, Engagment Value!)
+- Which goals did they trigger on individual page visits? (*Yes, Engagment Value!*)
 - What was their incoming channel?
-- What Outcomes did they trigger per visit?
-(Yes, Engagment Value!)
+- What outcomes did they trigger per visit? (*Yes, Engagment Value!*)
-- Where are they located?
+- Where were they located?
 - When did the individual visits occur in their journey?
 - And finally, did they trigger a campaign per visit?

 ![picture 8](/assets/blog/xgenerator-intro/xgenerator4.png)

-You can open up the journey in Experience Profile and view the awesomeness!
+After generating the data you can open up the journey in Experience Profile and view the awesomeness!

 ### EXM Experience Generator (ExmGenerator)